Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Methods

 \item \textbf{Large tree density}.
 The large tree density is simply the temporal average of trees per acre with $DBH \geq 8$ inches.
 Here, there are two observation-based estimates.
 The first comes from the \citeauthor{klein1978attack} dataset, and is therefore not independent of the simulation-based predictions.
 The second is the median (across several studies) of trees per acre with $DBH \geq 8$ inches, prior to a MPB outbreak \citep{mcgregor1973status, gibson1978damage, hamel1975status, stipe1974yearly, stipe1976trends, mitchell1991analysis, amman1969mountain, negron2020within, evenden1940destructive}.
 This is an overestimate of the temporal average of large-tree density, but it may be a sensible approximation, given that MPB populations are usually in the endemic state.

-\item \textbf{proportion of time spent in the endemic state}.
+\item \textbf{Proportion of time spent in the endemic state}.
 This is straightforwardly computed as the proportion of years with less than 16 emerging females per acre.
 The observation-based estimate comes from British Columbia's Aerial Overview Survey data (years: 1962--2021).
-Specifically, we aggregated data into $1\text{km}^2$ pixels, subsetting to locations with moderate-to-severe outbreaks (cumulative infestations in the upper quartile), and computed the proportion of years where no infestations were detected. \end{enumerate}
+Specifically, we aggregated data into $1 \text{km}^2$ pixels, subsetting to locations with moderate-to-severe outbreaks (cumulative infestations in the upper quartile), and computed the proportion of years where no infestations were detected. \end{enumerate}

-The five metrics above can be used heuristically to classify simulated time series into qualitative classes of population dynamics: episodic boom-bust dynamics, population cycles, or equilibrium dynamics.
-If the proportion of time spent in the endemic states is $\geq 1/2$, then the time series has \textit{Boom-bust} dynamics.
+The five metrics above can be used heuristically to classify simulated time series wtih respect to their population dynamical behavior: excitable dynamics (i.e., episodic boom-bust dynamics), population cycles, or equilibrium dynamics.
+If the proportion of time spent in the endemic states is $\geq 1/2$, then the time series has \textit{excitable} dynamics.
 If the proportion of time spent in the endemic states is $< 1/2$, and the outbreak period is $< 50$ years, then the time series has \textit{Cycles}.
 If the proportion of time spent in the endemic states is $< 1/2$, and the outbreak period is $\geq 50$ years, then the time series has \textit{Equilibrium} dynamics.